8/1/2024

 speaker

 Thank you, Andrew.
 I want to thank everyone for your interest in MGIC.
-We'll be participating in the Barclays Financial Services Conference and the Zellman Housing Summit in September.
+We will be participating in the Barclays Financial Services Conference and the Zellman Housing Summit in September.
 Have a great rest of your week and summer.
 Thanks, everyone.

 speaker